ocelotconsulting/node-acme-lambda/AWS.md

 ## IAM
-In addition to the AWSLambdaBasicExecutionRole (for CloudWatch logging), the lambda function also needs to be assigned a role which has permissions to write to Route53 (to satisfy Lets-Encrypt DNS challenge) and to read/write to the S3 buckets it is configured for for user registration and domain certificate files.
+In addition to the AWSLambdaBasicExecutionRole (for CloudWatch logging), the lambda function also needs to be assigned a role which has permissions to write to Route53 (to satisfy ACME DNS challenge) and to read/write to the S3 buckets it is configured for for user registration and domain certificate files.

-Here's an example policy which uses buckets called "letsencrypt-account.MYWEBSITE.com" and "letsencrypt-certs.MYWEBSITE.com" to store files, and gives access to two hosted zones:
+Here's an example policy which uses buckets called "acme-account.MYWEBSITE.com" and "acme-certs.MYWEBSITE.com" to store files, and gives access to two hosted zones:

 ```json
 {